MireilleBF/Template4TDJava/README.md

 # Template4TDJava

-Template for java and .md
+Template for java and maven

 ## Here is the introduction to this journal

 My code is there

-## Pour exécuter
+## To execute the program:
 mvn -B package --file pom.xml